 In a similar way, you can convert time text which represents the time in any other format to a decimal value.

-2. Get The Decimal Value of a Time from a Date with Time
+2. Getting the Decimal Value of a Time from a Date with Time with TIMEVALUE Function

 Sometimes we have a text entry which has both date and time.
 Now, we will learn how to get the decimal value from a text representing both date and time using the TIMEVALUE function.